-Seizure treatment was one of the first and most well-documented areas of cannabis medical research on humans.
+Seizure treatment was one of the first and most well-documented areas of cannabis medical research conducted on humans.
 The only FDA-approved use of CBD, in fact, is in the medicine Epidiolex, which is used for treating epileptic seizures.

 So it’s only logical that epilepsy was one of the first conditions researched when veterinarians started looking into the effects of cannabis on man’s best friend.